 ABOVE: The historic golf course's plaque dedicated to the WW2 veterans that built it. (click image to enlarge)

 Does the RFO or Addenda 1,2 or 3 provide a specific caveat to developers that the golf course must be preserved as part of their offer?
-No. The RFO, "Sealed Offer to Purchase Real Property," has 13 specific caveats and two addenda, but a requirement that bidders must preserve the golf course isn’t included.
+No. The RFO, "Sealed Offer to Purchase Real Property," has 13 specific caveats and two addenda (changes), but a requirement that bidders must preserve the golf course isn’t included.
 A third addendum was issued on August 12 the same day Hayes met with Schmitz.
-The new addendum recognizes MDGA’s lease and now states the property is not for sale, despite the actual title of the RFO.
-However, nowhere does it state the golf course must be preserved as part of a bid.
+The new addendum recognizes MDGA’s lease and now states the property is not for sale, despite the title of the RFO.
+However, it does not state the golf course must be preserved as part of a bid.

 Is there any other City property included in the RFO?
 Yes, Addendum 1 also added the adjacent 44.45-acre spray fields.